Ethiopia: Army says it is in control of Tigray capital | DW | 28.11.2020

 "We now have ahead of us the critical task of rebuilding what has been destroyed...with the utmost priority of returning normalcy to the people of the Tigray region,'' Abiy added.

-The country's military chief General Berhanu Jula was quoted by EBC as saying that 7,000 members of the federal army's Northern Command had also been freed.
+The country's military chief, General Birhanu Jula, was quoted by EBC as saying that 7,000 members of the federal army's Northern Command had also been freed.

-Abiy said police were searching for the TPLF leaders.
-It was not clear if any of them had surrendered.

-Mekele had come under "heavy bombardment" by Ethiopian forces on Saturday, Debretsion Gebremichael, leader of the Tigray People's Liberation Front (TPLF), told Reuters news agency earlier in the day.
+Mekele came under "heavy bombardment" by Ethiopian forces earlier on Saturday, TPLF leader Debretsion Gebremichael told Reuters news agency.
+In a separate statement carried by Tigrayan media, the local government reported attacks with "heavy weaponry and artillery the center of Mekele."

-Ethiopia's military "has started hitting with heavy weaponry and artillery the center of Mekele," the local government said in a separate statement carried by Tigrayan media.

-Two humanitarian officials in the city confirmed these reports, according to AFP news agency.
+Two humanitarian officials in the city confirmed these reports, according to Agence France-Presse news agency.

 Read more: Ethiopia launches 'final phase' of Tigray offensive

-Reuters cited a diplomat in direct contact with residents as saying that explosions were reported in the north of the city, in the Hamidai area.
-A second diplomat also said the attack had begun.
+Citing a diplomat in direct contact with residents, Reuters reported explosions in the north of the city, in the Hamidai area.
+A second diplomat confirmed the attack.

 The TPLF officials called "upon all who have a clear conscience, including the international community, to condemn the artillery and warplane attacks and massacres being committed."

-Ethiopian Prime Minister Abiy Ahmed's office announced Saturday that government security forces had captured the city of Adigrat and was advancing on Mekele.

-The government said it was trying to protect civilians, but also warned there would be "no mercy" for Mekele residents who do not distance themselves from the TPLF leaders.
+The prime minister's office said it was trying to protect civilians, but also warned there would be "no mercy" for Mekele residents who do not distance themselves from the TPLF leaders.

-"The safety of Ethiopians in Mekele and Tigray region continues as a priority for the federal government," she added.

-However, Major General Hassan Ibrahim said Ethiopian forces aim to capture the city "on all fronts."
-The military officer warned that some TPLF rebels may "try to hide for a few days."
+As forces moved in, Major General Hassan Ibrahim said Ethiopian forces were aiming to capture the city "on all fronts," warning that some TPLF rebels may "try to hide for a few days."

 "But our armed forces, after seizing the control of Mekele city, will be tasked to hunt down and capture these criminals one by one wherever they may be," he said.